scottluker/gpio-memory-game/README.md

 ![GPIO Memory Game](cover.png)

 In this resource, you will create a memory game in Python with your Raspberry Pi and a selection of electronic components.
-You also will be using the GPIO Zero library, which means you can easily control the Raspberry Pi's GPIO pins from your program to turn LEDs on or off and to detect when a button has been pressed.
+You also will be using the GPIO Zero library, which means you can easily control the Raspberry Pi's GPIO pins from your program to turn LEDs on or off and detect when a button has been pressed.

 ## Requirements